BABY

 How to Hold a Baby Using This Technique

-- With your baby lying on his back (swaddled is best), place your palm on the front of his diaper.
+- With your baby lying on their back (swaddled is best), place your palm on the front of their diaper.

-- Roll him onto your forearm, so his stomach rests against your arm (your upper arm and elbow securely supporting the head and neck) and bring him in to your body, lightly pressing his back against your chest.
-Use your hand to make sure his head is supported too.
+- Roll them onto your forearm, so their stomach rests against your arm (your upper arm and elbow securely supporting the head and neck) and bring them in to your body, lightly pressing their back against your chest.
+Use your hand to make sure their head is supported too.

 Hold Your Baby Using the Football Hold